 Susan Brown, Professor of English and Canada Research Chair in Collaborative Digital Scholarship, University of Guelph and Visiting Professor in English and Humanities Computing, University of Alberta

-Lisa Goddard, Associate University Librarian for Digital Scholarship and Strategy, University of Victoria Libraries
+Lisa Goddard, Associate University Librarian, Advanced Research Services, University of Victoria Libraries

 Charles Henry, President, Council on Library and Information Resources (CLIR)